main stacks collection

 - Renfro Library maintains a collection of current periodicals and newspapers, selected to

-support the college's academic programs and to provide general and recreational reading
+support the university's academic programs and to provide general and recreational reading

 for library patrons.
 The library also provides access to a wide range of electronic